-Shocking!
-Bengaluru techie killed mother, goes on a trip to Andamans with boyfriend
+Woman techie who stabbed her mom to death, went for trip, will reach Bengaluru today

-Bengaluru, Feb 06: In a shocking incident in the country's IT hub, a woman killed her mother and went for a trip to the Andaman Islands with her friend hours later.
-The police arrested the woman and investigation is underway.
+Bengaluru, Feb 06: The woman who killed her mother, stabbed her brother and went for a trip to the Andaman Islands with her friend hours later will be brought to Bengaluru by the police on Thursday.
+The police arrested the woman in Andaman & Nicobar Islands and produced her in a local court there and sought the transit remand to prosecute her in Bengaluru.

+The cold-blooded murder incident has shocked everyone in the country's IT hub.

 Reportedly, 33-year-old Amrutha C is accused of stabbing her 52-year-old mother Nirmala to death early on February 2.
 The police officers dealing the case said they are finding it hard to dig deeper into the case.

 The Deputy Commissioner of Police (Mahadevapura zone) MN Anucheth said that case it not yet clear, and this is first time he is seeing a case of a daughter killing her mother.